feihong/coroutine-talk/slides.md

 ---
 # What are coroutines?

-- Control flow for asynchronous code that doesn't use callbacks
+- Asynchronous control flow without callbacks
 - Implemented using promises and generators
 - Will become official language feature with the introduction of async/await syntax